 Telus’s Allen Devine helps seniors remain independent

-Using devices such as sensors that monitor aging parents or grandparents without invading their privacy, the telecom giant is looking at new ways to help seniors remain independent
+Using devices such as sensors that monitor activity without invading a person's privacy, the telecom giant is looking at new ways to help seniors remain independent

 As “chief dreamer” for Telus Communications Co., Allen Devine comes up with new ways to use technology.
 A concept may remain just that or end up being developed by Telus and/or another company.
 One area Devine is exploring is using the Internet of Things to prolong people’s independence as they age.